Sj1928/90nm-CMOS-Inverter-Schematic-DC-Analysis-and-Layout-in-Cadence/README.md

 # Introduction
-### This project was created after my second year of study.
+### This project was created after my 5th semester.
 It involves designing a CMOS inverter in 90nm technology using Cadence, along with DC analysis and layout.

 # Project Title: CMOS Inverter in 90nm Technology